 Indonesian Borneo is now being explored by liveaboards, making the islands of Derawan, Sangalaki, Kakoban and Maratua accessible in one trip

 I recently dived in Kalimantan – the Indonesian part of Borneo – with Tambora, a newish liveaboard that is pursuing an ambitious yearly itinerary across Indonesia.
 I was writing a story for EZ Dive magazine, which you can read in full here.
-For Tambora’s current schedule and prices, follow the link).
+See also Tambora’s current schedule and prices).